Mobile, Alabama Car Accident Attorneys

 Compared to many other types of car crashes, rollover accidents are extremely dangerous and likely to cause severe injuries or fatalities.
 Safer Car, which is powered by the National Highway Traffic Safety Administration, indicates that just over 2% of all vehicle crashes are rollovers.
 The same data shows that 35% of fatalities in passenger vehicle crashes come from rollover crashes.
 This is a startling difference, and one that highlights the likelihood that victims of a rollover accident will sustain severe or life-threatening injuries.

-One of the main reasons that rollover crashes are so dangerous is that they have multiple points of impact.
-Consider a rear-end accident; even if the driver behind you plows into you at high speed, the force is absorbed entirely by the back end of the vehicle, limiting damage to the sides and front of the vehicle.
-A rollover crash has multiple points of impact, often including both the driver’s side and the passenger’s side.
+One of the main reasons that rollover crashes are so dangerous is that they have multiple points of impact, often including both the driver’s side and the passenger’s side.
 When a car completely flips, the roof can also absorb impact, causing it to cave in and trap people.

 Causes of Rollover Accidents